godot-dimensions/g4mf/specification/parts/data.md

 - `"uint64"`: 64-bit or 8-byte unsigned integer.
 - `"uint128"`: 128-bit or 16-byte unsigned integer.

 Support for reading `"float32"`, `"int32"`, and `"uint32"` is REQUIRED, due to how common they are.
 For the remaining types, they are defined, but not required.
-8-bit integers, 16-bit integers, and all 64-bit types are highly recommended.
+8-bit integers and 16-bit integers are very highly recommended, and all 64-bit types are highly recommended.
 Implementations MAY support only a subset of these types.
 If an implementation does not want to support `"float8"`, `"float128"`, `"int128"`, or any other type, the implementation MAY skip this accessor, failing to load any objects that use it, or MAY refuse to load the entire file.

 Implementations MAY truncate or round types to fit into a supported type.
-For example, it is allowed to read `"float64"` primitives which get converted to `"float32"` at import time, rounding the values to fit into the smaller type.
+For example, it is allowed to read `"float64"` components which get converted to `"float32"` at import time, rounding the values to fit into the smaller type.
+Accessor component types only define how the data is stored in the file, not how it is represented in memory at runtime, and do not impose restrictions on mathematical operations or other usage.

 If the data in the accessor is always of type `"uint8"` with a vector size always set to 1, consider using a buffer view directly instead of an accessor, since the accessor is not providing any additional information beyond the slice of the buffer already provided by the buffer view.
 For example, do not use `"uint8"` to store the data of a PNG image, or any accessor type at all for that matter.
 The `"uint8"` type is intended to be used when users of this accessor need to interpret the data as numbers, and other accessor types are also allowed, simplifying usages, which can always point to an accessor instead of conditionally pointing to an accessor or a buffer view.

-Inside of the buffer view the accessor refers to, the `"byteOffset"` and `"byteLength"` properties MUST be a multiple of the size of the primitive type, to ensure that the start of the data is aligned correctly, and ensure there are a whole number of primitives available in the accessor.
-For example, if the primitive type is `"float32"`, which requires 4 bytes each, then the `"byteOffset"` and `"byteLength"` properties MUST be a multiple of 4, and the number of primitives in the accessor is equal to the buffer view's `"byteLength"` divided by 4.
+Inside of the buffer view the accessor refers to, the `"byteOffset"` and `"byteLength"` properties MUST be a multiple of the size of the component type, to ensure that the start of the data is aligned correctly, and ensure there are a whole number of components available in the accessor.
+For example, if the component type is `"float32"`, which requires 4 bytes each, then the `"byteOffset"` and `"byteLength"` properties MUST be a multiple of 4, and the number of components in the accessor is equal to the buffer view's `"byteLength"` divided by 4.
 For accessors with a `"vectorSize"` greater than 1, there are additional requirements for `"byteLength"` aligning to a whole number of elements, which is a superset of this requirement.

 #### Vector Size

-The `"vectorSize"` property is a positive integer number defining the number of primitives in each element of the accessor.
+The `"vectorSize"` property is a positive integer number defining the number of components in each element of the accessor.
 This property is optional and defaults to 1.

 For scalars this is 1, for 2D vectors this is 2, for 3D vectors this is 3, for 4D vectors this is 4, and so on.
 Matrices can be encoded as many-dimensional vectors, such as a 4x4 matrix with this property set to 16.
-Note that this is the number of primitives, not the number of bytes.
+Note that this is the number of components, not the number of bytes.
 This number MUST be a positive integer.
-If not specified, the vector size is 1, meaning each primitive is its own scalar element.
+If not specified, the vector size is 1, meaning each component is its own scalar element.

-Inside of the buffer view the accessor refers to, the `"byteLength"` property MUST be a multiple of the size of each element, which is the size of the primitive type multiplied by the vector size.
+Inside of the buffer view the accessor refers to, the `"byteLength"` property MUST be a multiple of the size of each element, which is the size of the component type multiplied by the vector size.
 The amount of elements in the accessor is equal to the buffer view's `"byteLength"` divided by the size of each element.

-For example, if encoding an array of Vector3 structs made of 32-bit floating-point numbers, the primitive type would be `"float32"` and the vector size would be `3`.
+For example, if encoding an array of Vector3 structs made of 32-bit floating-point numbers, the component type would be `"float32"` and the vector size would be `3`.
 Each of those accessor elements then takes up 12 bytes.
 The buffer view's `"byteLength"` then MUST be a multiple of 12, such as 120 bytes encoding 10 elements.
-Additionally, the buffer view's `"byteOffset"` MUST be a multiple of 4, since the primitive type has a size of 4 bytes, as described above.
+Additionally, the buffer view's `"byteOffset"` MUST be a multiple of 4, since the component type has a size of 4 bytes, as described above.

 ## JSON Schema